daniil/union-booth/README.md

 After deploying, check the URL generated for your app (On application page, you can go to *Actions*, then *Open*) and add another environment variable:

-- Add `SERVER_URL` with a URL value, ie: `https://z565df859-gtw.qovery.io`, make sure to not include the trailing slash.
+- Add `SERVER_URL` with a URL value, ie: `z565df859-gtw.qovery.io`, make sure to not include the "https://" and trailing slash.

 Restart your app from *Actions* dropdown of the application page.